Full Time 2yr

 You will be provided with clear assessment criteria for all your assignments and tutorial support to help you understand academic requirements.

 The School comprises a body of enthusiastic staff with a range of expertise in the professional and academic sectors.
-We offer a welcoming learning environment, in a location near the heart of town, the student buildings and the sea front.

 ASK will help you become a successful university student.
 Our workshops are designed to improve a number of essential academic skills from essay writing and understanding plagiarism to revision and exam techniques.
 This is a great way to enhance your academic performance and make a smooth transition into university study.